 Key Differences Between Shares vs Debentures

 - The shares are the owned capital of the company, whereas debentures are instruments to raise debt for the company.
 In order to raise debentures, there is no need to do any backing or underlying asset, but sheer reputation in the market.
 Investors would be more interested in how well a company can repay the interests regularly.
 The share capital is raised through the stocks and shares from the market.
 Investors, before putting their money into the company shares, need to read through their books of accounts, the prospective growth areas, and peer comparison and only then invest money in a business.

-- The risk involved: Many investors buy debentures of a company as they carry lesser market-driven risk and promises a fixed income regularly in the form of interest payment.
+- The risk involved: Many investors buy debentures of a company as they carry lesser market-driven risk and promise a fixed income regularly in the form of interest payment.
 On the other hand, shares attract investors who not only foresee the value or growth of the company but are ready to take a risk.
 Return on shares is, therefore, higher than the interest received on debentures.
 The interest percentage also remains fixed over the period of time it has been taken for.
 However, shares can give you higher profits, only subject to the market risks.

 - A ratio between Debt and Share Capital of the company: In a normal operation of a business, debt should be capable of covering the Equity.
 It just signifies that a company has good cash management and debt-handling capacity.
 It signifies how much of the share capital can be leveraged to raise debt from the market.